explosion/spaCy/website/docs/api/transformer.md

 ## Span getters {#span_getters source="github.com/explosion/spacy-transformers/blob/master/spacy_transformers/span_getters.py"}

-Span getters are functions that take a batch of [`Doc`](/api/doc) objects and return a lists of [`Span`](/api/span) objects for each doc, to be processed by the transformer.
-This is used to manage long documents, by cutting them into smaller sequences before running the transformer.
-The spans are allowed to overlap, and you can also omit sections of the Doc if they are not relevant.
+Span getters are functions that take a batch of [`Doc`](/api/doc) objects and return a lists of [`Span`](/api/span) objects for each doc to be processed by the transformer.
+This is used to manage long documents by cutting them into smaller sequences before running the transformer.
+The spans are allowed to overlap, and you can also omit sections of the `Doc` if they are not relevant.

 Span getters can be referenced in the `[components.transformer.model.get_spans]` block of the config to customize the sequences processed by the transformer.
 You